metaterminal/metaterminal.fyi/content/projects/processor/_index.md

 This is a two-stage pipelined RISC-V processor with a limited instruction set.
 I created this as part of my Design of Computing Systems (ENGN1640) class, which I took in my junior spring at Brown.

-Previously in the class, we had created (from scratch) a single-cycle RISC-V processor with no pipelining.
+Previously in the class, we had created a single-cycle RISC-V processor with no pipelining.
 That means the processor fully completes one instruction (reading it from instruction memory, copying the relevant memory out of the stack into a register, doing the calculation, and storing the result) before embarking on the next one.
 As one can imagine, this is fairly inefficient.
 The goal was to improve the processor by at least 15% using pipelining.

 This document covers the general structure of the processor, the pipelining strategy I selected, and an example program (Sokoban).
 Sokoban was created in collaboration with my lab partner, Yash Vora.